-A Surgical Solution for Heartburn Without Incisions – Now Being Performed At The Memorial Hospital of Salem County
+A Surgical Solution for Heartburn Without Incisions – Now Being Performed At Salem Medical Center

 TimmermanWhat may have seemed like science fiction, surgery without an incision, is now a reality that is giving back patients suffering from chronic acid reflux or gastroesophageal reflux disease (GERD) a normal life.

-Daniel Timmerman, DO, chairman, Department of Surgery at The Memorial Hospital of Salem County, is now offering the TIF procedure for the treatment of GERD.
+Daniel Timmerman, DO, chairman, Department of Surgery at Salem Medical Center, is now offering the TIF procedure for the treatment of GERD.
 He is the only surgeon in the greater South Jersey area offering this procedure.